Sandilands Ski Club

 Cordless drills, pruning shears, shovels, chain saws, a splitting axe and lots of workers are appreciated.

 Our Annual General Meeting this year will be held in the Pat Porter Living Center fireside room, 10 Chrysler Gate, Steinbach Manitoba.
-Meeting will start at 7:00 pm on Thursday November 24, 2022.
+Meeting will start at 7:00 pm on Tuesday, November 21, 2023.
 See you there.

-Membership/trail fees will be accepted at the meeting, and will also be available by signing up on Zone 4, clicking on the QR codes that will be present at the trail heads or down load and mail the 2022/2023 registration form from the Ski Club website.
+Membership/trail fees will be accepted at the meeting, and will also be available by signing up on Zone 4, clicking on the QR codes that will be present at the trail heads or down load and mail the PDF registration form from the Ski Club website.

-A $10.00 discount is available for members who pay before November 24, 2022.
+A $10.00 discount is available for members who pay before November 24, 2023.
 Please pay before snow falls, as insurance only covers those skiing with an active membership or who pay trail fees and sign in each time they ski at the Marchand store.

 LEARN HOW TO SKI WORKSHOPS!

-The Club is pleased to offer 3 one day learn to ski workshops for 2023!
+The Club is pleased to offer 3 one day learn to ski workshops for 2024!

 About Us